NEW: Three people are killed during Sunday clashes, a spokesman says

 His remarks raised the specter of a return to the powerful role the military played in domestic politics under Mubarak.

 But Morsy is not Mubarak.
 He was democratically elected.
-That fact should be respected, his supporters say.

 The United States has approved the departure of embassy and consulate employees and their dependents because of the unrest, a senior State Department official said.